tuffy/emuman/README.md

 ## Adding New ROMs for Machines

-Given a source directory of raw unzipped ROMs and a target directory, you can add all the ROMS for a given machine using
+Given a source directory of raw unzipped ROMs and a target directory, you can add all the ROMs for a given machine using

     emuman mame add -i inputdir -o outputdir machine

 Specifying multiple machines to add is okay.
+If no machines are specified, `emuman` will try to add as many ROMs as possible from the input directory to the output directory.
 If no directories are specified, the current working directory is used.
 If no machines are specified, `emuman` tries to add ROMs to as many machines as possible.